Sommer Ray Works On Her Famous Booty In New Workout Video

 “Well I now know I can keep my eyes open without blinking for over a minute,” expressed a fourth Instagram user, who was seemingly mesmerized by the video.

 In addition, the bombshell previously shared another workout video in late October.
 She was spotted doing squats in a tie-dye ensemble, which featured a matching set.
 The strapless sports bra and leggings were blue, yellow, and red.
 They featured two, white stripes on the side.
-She was seen dancing at first in the video, before she started her workout routine.
+She was seen dancing at first in the video before she started her workout routine.
 Later on, the blond grabbed a pair of weights to continue her squats.
 She seemed to be having a blast.

 Delivered To Your INBOX